evalece/RAG/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/evalece/RAG)
 - [x] In-Development

-This project aims to implemnt retrieval of information as a trainable unit while enabling modularized decoder, tracking, and learing modules for latency optimization.
+This project aims to implement retrieval of information as a trainable unit while enabling modularized decoder, tracking, and learning modules for latency optimization.

-This is a sepculative RAG [1] with additional metrics to measure model confidence.
+This is a speculative RAG [1] with additional metrics to measure model confidence.
 It aims to leverage cache and document retrival with low latency when decoder training is disabled.

-While similar to Logit-base RAG in evaluating confidence [1], training set does not contain any generator output.
+While similar to Logit-based RAG in evaluating confidence [1], the training set does not contain any generator output.

-In our case, the final goal is to back propogate generation loss throughtout the transformer model in a joint training [1].
+In our case, the final goal is to back propagate generation loss throughout the transformer model in a joint training [1].